simplic/documentation/dev/nuget_packages/intro.md

 In order to be able to use our nuget package feed, you need to add it to your source list as follows:

 - in visual studio go to Tools -> NuGet Package Manager -> Package Manager Settings -> Package Sources.
-Click on green plus icon and enter the following: Name: Simplic, Source: http://simplic.biz:10380/nuget . if you encounter any problems try running this command in cmd : ```nuget setapikey 65398cf6H4 -source "http://simplic.biz:10380/nuget"```
+Click on green plus icon and enter the following: Name: Simplic, Source: http://simplic.biz:10380/nuget . if you encounter any problems try running this command in cmd : ```nuget setapikey {ask for api key} -source "http://simplic.biz:10380/nuget"```

 ## Adding a package (project) to simplic nuget package feed
 Nuget accepts only .nupkg files.
 So we need to create a .nuspec file for each project we want to upload to the nuget feed.